NOTICE: This website is no longer updated.

-A patient with COVID-19 patient who experiences lasting symptoms for an extended period of time after infection.
-Long-haul cases of COVID-19 can last for months, the maximum duration is not yet known.
+A patient with COVID-19 experiences lasting symptoms for an extended period of time after infection.
+Long COVID cases can last for months; the maximum duration is not yet known.

 A study of the same group of people at different times.
 This contrasts with a cross-sectional study, which observes a group of people at a point in time.*

 The use of a machine to help a person with breathing when they are unable to breathe effectively on their own.